TioSeuss/jesus_site/wp-content/plugins/ultimate-faqs/readme.txt

 FAQ plugin that lets you create, organize and publicize your FAQs (frequently asked questions) in no time through your Wordpress admin panel.
 Select from multiple FAQ layouts and styles.

 [FAQ Demo](https://www.etoilewebdesign.com/ultimate-faq-demo/)

+<strong>Tested with WordPress 5.0!</strong>

+<strong>New Gutenberg blocks included for displaying FAQs as well as for the search and submit form!</strong>

 = FAQ Key Features =
 * Unlimited FAQs, with unlimited tag and category support